Hypothesis Test for Bounds on the Size of Random Defective Set: Main Results

 \section{Main Results}

-Note that our hypothesis testing problem is very different from the detection of defectives because there are only two answers: $H_0$ or $H_1$.
-However, in the zero-error case hypothesis testing requires nearly the same number of group tests as a detection of defectives does.
-Our main result is devoted to hypothesis group testing in the small-error case.
-We introduce a decision rule which is essentially better than COMP and provide an upper bound on the error probability which does not depend on the number of elements $t$, whereas the result in Theorem~\ref{thCapacityLower} does.
+Note that our hypothesis testing problem is very different from the finding the defectives because there are only two answers: $H_0$ or $H_1$.
+However, in the zero-error case, due to Proposition~\ref{propDisj} testing the hypothesis requires nearly the same number of group tests as the searching the defectives does.
+Our main results are devoted to hypothesis group testing in the case of a small error probability.
+First, we introduce a low-complexity weight decision rule which turns out to be better than the COMP decision rule in terms of the optimal number of tests.
+Then Proposition~\ref{lemWorstProb} shows that the worst probability distribution $\p$ in~\eqref{uniError} for the weight decision rule should be concentrated in only two points $p_{s_1}$ and~$p_{s_2}$.
+Finally we obtain lower and upper bounds on the optimal number of tests for the hypothesis testing problem in Section~\ref{secLower} and Section~\ref{secUpper}, respectively.
+All the proofs will be given in Section~\ref{secProofs}.